plinioprado/ctr-server-php/README.md

-# TwsLite Back end - PHP version
+# Finance control backend and REST API in PHP

 This is one back end version of the TwsLite finance software, its business logic and modelling, made public in 2017.